NethServer/dev/handbook/index.md

 - [NethServer Community](https://community.nethserver.org/): This community consists of users and developers who volunteer their time.
 The forum is in English and open to everyone.
 It is the primary place for feature requests, support, and bug reports.
 Without this community, the project would not exist.

 - [Nethesis Partner Community](https://partner.nethesis.it/): This community includes partners and customers.
-The forum is in Italian and focuses on commercial support, feature requests, and support.
+The forum is in Italian and focuses on commercial support, feature requests and support.
 They provide substantial contributions to the project roadmap as they financially support the project.
 Access is reserved for partners.

 The main tool used is [GitHub](https://github.com), where the code is hosted, and the development process is managed.
 Repositories are organized into organizations.
 Nethesis has two organizations: